The Balanced Approach for Making Plans.

 4. Trusting our Ability to Evolve.

-We need to be able to trust ourselves.
+We need to be able to practice self-trust.
 As well, put some trust in the world around us.
-Us human beings are resourceful beings.
+Us human beings are resourceful creatures.
 We may desire something and not see the way to plan for it.
 That certainly doesn’t mean that it is not ours to desire.
 It also doesn’t mean that we won’t get it.

 Life is much easier when I remind myself of my uncanny ability to adapt to my surroundings.